-The Top Signal Strength page lists those stocks who are rated to be in the top 1% based on their signal strength, while the Top Signal Direction page lists those stocks who are rated to be in the top 1% based on their signal direction.
+The Top Signal Strength and Top Signal Direction pages list those stocks who are rated to be in the top 1% based on their signal strength and direction.

 Signal strength can be used as an indicator of the long-term view of a market, whereas signal direction can be used a short-term (3-day) view of the current price activity.

 The page lists stocks for your selected market (U.S., Canada, Australia, India, or United Kingdom).
 For the U.S. market: the listing only includes NYSE, AMEX and NASDAQ stocks, excluding ETF's.
 NYSE, AMEX and NASDAQ stocks exclude unit investment trusts, closed end funds, warrant stocks, preferred securities and any non-SIC classified stock.

 Each analytic used within the signals is rated by signal strength and direction.
 The strengths are allocated either 10, 20, 30, 40 or 50 points and the directions are allocated 1, 2, 3, 4, or 5 points.
 The strength and direction ratings are listed in the advanced opinion pages.
 The totals are added up for strength and direction depending on the buy, sell and hold ratings and those stocks within the top 1% bracket are listed in these pages.
 Signal strength and signal direction are independent of the signals rating.

 The pages are initially sorted by Symbol.
 You can re-sort the page by clicking on any of the column headings.

 The signal strength is a long-term measurement of the strength of the signal compared to the strength of the signal historically.
 The strength can be one of the following five readings: